mBreighith/MovieAwardsApp/README.md

 Or:
 npm i then ->
-- npm start-api // to run the server
+- npm run start-api // to run the server
 - npm start // to run the react project